Introduction: Building SaaS That Grows With You

 Cloud Provider Selection

 AWS Broadest service catalog.
 Strong enterprise features.
 Most SaaS companies start here.
+Lambda Managed Instances (see below) have significantly expanded serverless capabilities.

 Google Cloud Excellent data analytics and ML.
 Strong Kubernetes (GKE).
 Competitive pricing.
+Best-in-class AI/ML infrastructure with TPUs.

 Azure Microsoft ecosystem integration.
 Strong enterprise relationships.
 Good hybrid cloud.
+OpenAI integration advantages for AI-native SaaS.

 Containers (Docker) provide consistent environments and efficient resource utilization.
 Kubernetes orchestrates containers at scale.